JetBrains/Qodana/General/supported-technologies.md

 If you have any particular interest in a certain language or technologies, please don't hesitate to contact us at qodana-support@jetbrains.com or via [our issue tracker](https://youtrack.jetbrains.com/newIssue?project=QD).
-We want eagerly your feedback on what's already there and any features you miss.
+We want eagerly your feedback on what's already there and any features we miss.
 The more you tell us about your needs, the closer we will be to fit you!